malessandrini/boswars-user-manual/boswars-manual-en.md

 To build a structure, select an engineer and then click one of the following action buttons (or press the matching key):

-- B (Build basic structures) to build generic facilities
+- B (Build basic structures) to build generic facilities.
-- U (Build unit structures) to build factories for fighting units
+- U (Build unit structures) to build factories for fighting units.
-- D (Build defensive structures) to build defensive weapons
+- D (Build defensive structures) to build defensive weapons.

 In each submenu you have the possible structures to be built, described later.
 Moving the mouse over them you can see a list of their features, plus the cost in energy and magma to build them (see pictures in the following sections).
 Usually elements in a submenu are ordered by importance, starting from cheaper but weaker units down to the most powerful (but more expensive) ones.